 Dental crowns are common.
 In fact, the number of Americans with dental crowns is on the rise.
 According to the American Academy of Implant Dentistry, 15 million people in the United States have crowns put in place of missing teeth or to support bridges.
-Danielle Greene, DDS, at Fabulous Smiles of Atlanta is an experienced professional, so if you think you may need a crown, book an appointment online or call today.
+Danielle Greene, DDS, at Fabulous Smiles of Atlanta is an experienced professional, so if you think you may need a crown, request an appointment online or call us today at (404) 758-0770.

 A crown is a piece of metal, plastic, ceramic, or porcelain that covers a damaged tooth.
 It’s designed in the shape of the original tooth and can improve its appearance and strength.
 The crown fits over the tooth and is cemented into place so that the original tooth is completely encased.